Privacy Enhancement for Internet Electronic Mail: Part II: Certificate-Based Key Management (RFC1422)

 This RFC specifies an IAB standards track protocol for the Internet community, and requests discussion and suggestions for improvements.
 Please refer to the current edition of the "IAB Official Protocol Standards" for the standardization state and status of this protocol.
 Distribution of this memo is unlimited.

 This memo is the outgrowth of a series of meetings of the Privacy and Security Research Group of the Internet Research Task Force (IRTF) and the Privacy-Enhanced Electronic Mail Working Group of the Internet Engineering Task Force (IETF).
 I would like to thank the members of the PSRG and the PEM WG for their comments and contributions at the meetings which led to the preparation of this document.
 I also would like to thank contributors to the PEM-DEV mailing list who have provided valuable input which is reflected in this memo.

 1. Executive Summary

-X.509 .
+The key management architecture described in this document is compatible with the authentication framework described in CCITT 1988 X.509 .
 This document goes beyond X.509 by establishing

 procedures and conventions for a key management infrastructure for use with Privacy Enhanced Mail (PEM) and with other protocols, from both the TCP/IP and OSI suites, in the future.
 There are several motivations for establishing these procedures and conventions (as opposed to relying only on the very general framework outlined in X.509):

 -It is important that a certificate management infrastructure for use in the Internet community accommodate a range of clearly-articulated certification policies for both users and organizations in a well-architected fashion.
 Mechanisms must be provided to enable each user to be aware of the policies governing any certificate which the user may encounter.
 This requires the introduction and standardization of procedures and conventions that are o...